BBEK-Anand/PyTorchLabFlow/README.md

-  title        = {PyTorchLabFlow: A Python Library for Managing Deep Learning Experiments in PyTorch}, year         = {2024}, url          = {https://github.com/BBEK-Anand/PyTorchLabFlow}, note         = {Version 0.2},
+  title        = {PyTorchLabFlow: A Python Library for Managing Deep Learning Experiments in PyTorch}, year         = {2024}, url          = {https://github.com/BBEK-Anand/PyTorchLabFlow}, note         = {Version 0.2.5},
 }

 # Contributing
 Feel free to fork this project, open issues, or create pull requests.
 Contributions are always welcome!

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.